Finalizing my PhD this Spring and on the job market!

 Education: BSc in computational and applied mathematics with a focus on epidemiology, a minor in statistics, on the pre-med track.

-Research Interests: Artificial general intelligence, knowledge-enhanced question answering systems, continual learning, factuality, biologically-inspired algorithms.
+Research Interests: Artificial general intelligence, knowledge-enhanced question answering, continual learning, modularity, factuality, biologically-inspired algorithms.

 Hobbies: outside of academia I spend most of my time practicing Muay Thai, hiking with my puppy (Buffy), baking, snowboarding, and scuba diving.